 See the recipe card at the bottom of the post for quantities.

-This recipe is made up of two parts: making the kibbeh balls and then preparing the yogurt sauce (and then cooking the kibbeh balls in it).
+This recipe comprises two parts: making the kibbeh balls and preparing the yogurt sauce (and then cooking the kibbeh balls in it).

 Make The Kibbeh Balls

 Soak the fine bulgar wheat in water for 40 minutes to 1 hour.
 The bulgar should be soft when ready.
 Drain the bulgar wheat.
 Split the meat into three batches.
 Ground the first two in a food processor and place them in a bowl.

 Put the third batch in the food processor along with the onion and spices and process.

 Add this mixture to the rest of the ground meat.
 Add the bulgur to the meat and start kneading the mixture with your hands until everything is mixed together (it takes around 5-7 minutes so keep mixing).

 Shape the kibbeh into balls, similar to those you make for fried kibbeh balls but minus the stuffing).
 Take a little bit of the kibbeh mixture in your hand and wrap it around your thumb.
 Keep moving your thumb in circles while shaping the kibbeh ball.
 When you remove your thumb, there will be an opening in each piece.

 Don't stuff the kibbeh balls.
 They should be hollow.

 Hint: When making kibbeh in yogurt, you don't need to stuff the kibbeh balls (you can if you want to though).

 Once you're done making the kibbeh balls set them aside and start working on the yogurt sauce.